How to do research careers

 Michael Nielson, Principles of Effective Research:

 People who concentrate mostly on self-development usually make early exits from their research careers.
 They may be brilliant and knowledgeable, but they fail to realize their responsibility to make a contribution to the wider community.
-The academic system usually ensures that this failure is recognized, and they consequently have great difficulty getting jobs.
+The academic system usually ensures that this failure is recognised, and they consequently have great difficulty getting jobs.
 Although this is an important problem, in this essay I will focus mostly on the converse problem, the problem of focusing too much on creative research, to the exclusion of self-development.

 6 Funding